 Standard letter grades

-3. Be able to critically evaluate scientific and lay literature.
+1. Evaluate scientific and lay literature.

 General education/Related instruction lists